 "The mere fact that a man desires something

-does not constitute a proof that the object of his desire is good
+does not constitute a proof that the object of his desire isgood,

 nor that its achievement is actually to his interest."